SciSpike/yaktor/README.md

 ## Edit

 Once you're running, you can use any text editor you want to work on your application, but you might consider using our eclipse plugins, available at eclipse update site http://yaktor.io/eclipse.
-They include a yaktor DSL-aware editor for `*.cl` and `*.dm` files that provide syntax highlighting and completion.
+They include a yaktor DSL-aware editor for `*.yc` and `*.ydm` files that provide syntax highlighting and completion.

 For more information, see the full yaktor documentation.